kishore-n-george/lending-club-case-study/README.md

 - Charged off proportion is higher for applicants with one or two derogatory public records.
 - Charged off proportion is higher for applicants with two bankruptcy records.
-- Charged off proprtion is higher for loans given to small businesses.
+- Charged off proportion is higher for loans given to small businesses.
 - Charged off proportion is higher for loans with Grade G.
   - As we move across the grades from A to F the fully paid proprtion falls.
 - Charged off proportion is higher for loans with Subgrade F5.
   - As we move across the sub grades from A1 to F5 the fully paid proprtion falls.
 - Charged off proportion is higher for applicants with less than one year of work experience.
 - Charged off proportion is higher for long term(60) loans.
+- Charged off proportion increases as loan amount increases.
+- Charged off proportion increases as interest rate increases.
+- Charged off proportion increases as revolving line utilisation rate increases.
+- Charged off proportion increases as number of open credit line increases.
+For more information refer to [Lending Club case study presentation](./100095_kishore_george.pdf)

 General observations:

 - Lenders invest higher value in riskier loans(Grade G) with higher interest rates.
 - Interest rate increases as the loan grade degrades.
 - Most Loans are for debt consolidation.